Skip to Content

 Bridget Lohmeyer, Reporter

-Bridget Lohmeyer is entering her first year on staff as a sophomore reporter.
+Bridget Lohmeyer is a junior entering her second year on staff.
 When she’s not spending time with friends and family, she can usually be found on the soccer field with her teammates.
-She is most looking forward to writing for the style and sports sections and is excited to be part of the Sentry team.
+She looks forward to writing for the Opinion and Sports sections and is excited to be returning to the Sentry team.